Frank Solich: Ohio

 Solich took the 2004 season off, the first time he'd been away from the game in 39 years.
-In 2005, Solich was hired at Ohio University in Athens, and his impact on the football program was immediate.
-He arrived when renovation plans for the Ohio football facilities, which had begun eight years earlier (prior to 2004, the program was furnished with new coaches office, practice fields, a new 10,000 square-foot strength and conditioning center, enhancement to the team locker room, revitalization of Peden Stadium including installation of a state-of-the-art FieldTurf playing surface, improved and expanded seating complete with a popular concert-style berm at the south end zone) were nearly complete.
+He turned down a job offer from Army during this time.
+On December 16, 2004, Solich was hired at Ohio University in Athens on a multiyear contract with a base salary estimated at $240,000.
+Solich arrived when renovation plans for the Ohio football facilities, which had begun eight years earlier (prior to 2004, the program was furnished with new coaches office, practice fields, a new 10,000 square-foot strength and conditioning center, enhancement to the team locker room, revitalization of Peden Stadium including installation of a state-of-the-art FieldTurf playing surface, improved and expanded seating complete with a popular concert-style berm at the south end zone) were nearly complete.
 They were finished with two final projects, new team meeting rooms and a new athletic training room.
 Fan interest in the program was revitalized and reached its highest since the 2001 season.
 Also, Ohio was selected to appear on national television six times for the 2005 football season, a record for the program.
 Solich's first home game as coach of the Bobcats was a memorable one, as Peden Stadium brought in its largest crowd ever.
 24,545 fans were in attendance on September 9, 2005, to watch the Bobcats defeat the Pittsburgh Panthers, 16–10.
 The Pittsburgh–Ohio game was among the top 15 most viewed regular season college football games ever on ESPN2.

 The Bobcats' 2005 record under Solich (4–7) was the same as the team's record in the previous year under Brian Knorr.
 However, in 2006, Solich led the Bobcats to a 9–5 record including a MAC East Division title and a GMAC Bowl invitation.
 The bowl game (which Ohio lost to Southern Miss, 28–7) was the program's first bowl appearance since 1968.

 In the 2007 season, the Bobcats took a step backward and finished with a record of 6–6.
 Two of those losses were by less than three points, and a third was a 28–7 loss to nationally ranked Virginia Tech.
 The Bobcats were one of six bowl eligible teams that missed the postseason.